2/21/2025

 Retiring Chief Financial Officer

 Sure.
-What you'll see when we file our 10K is that we increased our letter of credit issued by about $100 million through the Federal Home Loan Bank, and we used that to satisfy deposit requirements in California, which permitted us to liberate some of the lower yielding assets that we had on deposit with California.
+What you'll see when we file our 10-K is that we increased our letter of credit issued by about $100 million through the Federal Home Loan Bank, and we used that to satisfy deposit requirements in California, which permitted us to liberate some of the lower yielding assets that we had on deposit with California.
 And we sold those in the quarter and recognized a small realized loss on those of just over $2 million.
-But what that allowed us to do is to go along with residential mortgage-backed securities that were yielding near 6%.
-You know, a pretty big increase over what we were getting with these deposits.
-With the Federal Home Loan Bank, we only have to pay a 15 basis point letter of credit fee.
-So that will have a little bit of an uplift in our net investment income for next year.
-Those trades were accomplished in December, so you're not seeing that in the net investment income that we printed for the quarter in the year.
+But what that allowed us to do is to go along with residential mortgage-backed securities that were yielding near 6%, you know, a pretty big increase over what we were getting with these deposits.
+With the Federal Home Loan Bank, we only have to pay a 15 basis point letter of credit fee So that will have a little bit of an uplift in our net investment income for next year.
+Those trades were accomplished in December.
+So you're not seeing that in the net investment income that we printed for the quarter and the year.

 speaker